XinRC/CS-1134/lecture7/README.md

 2. If function call A makes a call to B, we must draw an "edge" aka just a line, (the branch of the tree) from A to B.
 3. Finally for each node, write the "cost" of each function as if the recursion call does not exist.
 (This is called the local cost).

 > If everything in the function is constant, then θ(n) because you are calling the function `n` amount of times.
+This means that that for recursion, it must be *at least* θ(n)

 The link of a diagram will be later posted: